davidMcneil/courier/README.md

 #### Pull - (POST) /api/v0/subscriptions/&lt;subscription&gt;/pull <a name="subscription_pull"></a>

 Pull messages from a subscription.
+Updates the subscriptions `updated` field.

 ```json
 {